Wusiwei0410/MMRA/README.md

 # MMRA
+Our benchmark dataset is released: [huggingface dataset](https://huggingface.co/datasets/m-a-p/MMRA), [Google Drive]().

-The inference code and our benchamrk will be released soon !!!!
+The inference code will be released soon !!!!